anish-narain/bookdepository/README.md

 ```
 J. Quick sanity check before we start running the application

-    a) Your folder structure now should look something like
+    Your folder structure now should look something like

     (venv) ~/Anish/nea/bookdepository $
             LICENSE